Q: What is Amazon Systems Manager?

 Q: How much does OpsCenter cost?

-OpsCenter pricing can be found on the AWS Systems Manager pricing page.
+OpsCenter pricing can be found on the Amazon Systems Manager pricing page.

 Q: How do I get started with OpsCenter?

-You can use the AWS Systems Manager console to turn on OpsCenter in just a few clicks.
+You can use the Amazon Systems Manager console to turn on OpsCenter in just a few clicks.

-Q: Does OpsCenter require the use of the AWS Systems Manager Agent?
+Q: Does OpsCenter require the use of the Amazon Systems Manager Agent?

 Getting started with OpsCenter doesn’t require the use of the Systems Manager Agent.